thomjur/home_page/index.markdown

 <p class="title-text">
 	<span style="font-family: monospace"><b>I</b></span> am a <span style="font-family: monospace"><b>historian</b></span> and scholar in the field of <span style="font-family: monospace"><b>religious studies</b></span> based at the <a href="https://uni-tuebingen.de/" style="font-family: monospace">Universität Tübingen</a> and the <a href="https://www.ruhr-uni-bochum.de/en" style="font-family: monospace">Ruhr-Universität Bochum</a>.

-	In Tübingen, I am teaching classes on <span style="font-family: monospace"><b>Python</b></span> at the <a href="https://uni-tuebingen.de/einrichtungen/zentrale-einrichtungen/dr-eberle-zentrum-fuer-digitale-kompetenzen/" style="font-family: monospace">Dr. Eberle Zentrum für digitale Kompetenzen</a>.
-In Bochum, I am working as a research assistant and managing editor of <a href="https://er.ceres.rub.de/" style="font-family: monospace">Entangled Religions</a> at the <a href="https://ceres.rub.de/en/" style="font-family: monospace">Center for Religious Studies (CERES)</a>.
+	In Tübingen, I am teaching classes on <span style="font-family: monospace"><b>Python</b></span> and <span style="font-family: monospace"><b>Data Science</b></span> at the <a href="https://uni-tuebingen.de/einrichtungen/zentrale-einrichtungen/dr-eberle-zentrum-fuer-digitale-kompetenzen/" style="font-family: monospace">Dr. Eberle Zentrum für digitale Kompetenzen</a>.
+In Bochum, I am working as a research assistant and editor of <a href="https://philosophymindscience.org/" style="font-family: monospace">Philosophy and the Mind Sciences</a>.
 </p>

 <p class="title-text">
 	My research interests are the history of <span style="font-family: monospace"><b>ancient religions</b></span>, <span style="font-family: monospace"><b>an/iconism</b></span>, and the application of <span style="font-family: monospace"><b>digital methods</b></span> and <span style="font-family: monospace"><b>quantitative approaches</b></span> in the study of religion.

+	I am also interested in developing single-source publishing workflows for online journals, as well as automating routine tasks to enhance daily workflow efficiency.
 </p>

 <p class="title-text">